 I’ll never forget the day I got a call from someone who was shocked that a woman had invented the wrist water bottle.
 We should be so far beyond that in our society, but the fact that fewer than 15% of all patents are issued to…

 What do flowers, plants and waterfalls have to do with innovation?
 A lot, according to an eight month study conducted by Texas A & M University.
 The study found that offices that included plants, flowers and waterfalls caused women to become more flexible and creative problem solvers and…

 Posted September 15, 2015 in Uncategorized

 The first creativity workshop I ever put on was for a group of women engineers.
-Years later my audience still tends to be predominately engineers and scientists.
-It’s helped me stay on top of my game because they’re not…
+Years later I’m still an innovation keynote speaker for many conferences of engineers and scientists.
+They’re not only able to come…

 Posted September 8, 2015 in Uncategorized

 Invention ideas can come from a variety of places.
 Sometimes inventions are forced by sheer necessity, and sometimes they happen purely by accident.
 Door-to-door salesman Edwin Cox became an accidental inventor after coming up with an innovative sales technique to get women to buy his pots and pans.

 The story of Ebenezer Scrooge and the ghost of his former business partner Jacob Marley has withstood the test of time since 1843.
 The classic novella written by Charles Dickens, cuts to the heart of even the most jaded, and brings a ray of hope that the Christmas “spirit”…